 Oxford.
 Oxford was the meeting place of William Morris and Edward Burne-Jones.
 Follow in their footsteps from Exeter College and its spectacular chapel by George Gilbert Scott.
 The coach takes you to Oxford Railway Station by 12.30pm.
 If you are joining The Divine Office music festival, staff at Oxford Railway Station will assist with getting a taxi to your chosen hotel (included in the cost of the festival).
 The first festival event is at 2.45pm.

 Art historian, curator and lecturer, educated at the Courtauld Institute, Bretton Hall and the Barber Institute, Birmingham, where she researched the history of British collecting and taught for many years.
 She held senior management posts at significant heritage sites in the UK including Petworth House, Sussex.
-She is a member of the Attingham Society, ICOM and a panel member of the Sustainable Communities Fund in the South Downs National Park, and is living in and restoring a Georgian cottage.
+She is a member of the Attingham Society, ICOM and a panel member of the Sustainable Communities Fund in the South Downs National Park, and a freelance lecturer in art history and historic house studies.

 Price, per person